Sidwell Friends School: 20th century

 In 1911, Sidwell began buying property between Wisconsin Avenue and 37th St. Initially, the new property was used for athletic fields—and, with the central campus's downtown location—meant students had to shuttle between the two sites by streetcar.
 However, in 1923, Sidwell built a building for school dances and other social gatherings on what came to be known as the Wisconsin Avenue campus.

 In 1925, the school added a kindergarten, making it the first K–12 school in Washington, D.C.
 In 1934, the name of the school was changed to "Sidwell and Friends School."
 In 1938 it acquired the former Washington, D.C. estate of Rear admiral Cary T. Grayson, Highlands, and began its gradual re-location to its Wisconsin Avenue building.
 By 1938, the transition to the new building had been completed, and the I Street property was sold.

 In 1957, the school adopted a formal dress code policy, with requirements and recommendations for boys and girls in Kindergarten, Lower School, Middle School, and Upper School.
 The dress code continued to evolve to include further restrictions on hair length, skirt length, and types of shoes in the 1960s, but began to relax by 1969.
 Following student proposals and negotiations, the dress code was modified in the early 1970s and by 1975 permitted jeans to be worn by students.
 The dress code continued to evolve in the 1980s and by 2000 included restrictions on exposed midriffs and visible underwear.
 In 2016, students led a change to the dress code to ban clothing with the Washington Redskins (currently the Commanders) football team name and logo.

 Previously, all grade levels were in Washington, D.C.
 In 1963, the elementary school moved to the former Longfellow School for Boys, purchased by Sidwell Friends.

 Sidwell became racially integrated in 1964.
-In the decades following integration, problems faced by black students lead to the creation of two parent groups outside the school, which sought to alleviate covert prejudice.
+In the decades following integration, problems faced by black students led to the creation of two parent groups outside the school, which sought to alleviate covert prejudice.